Shin Ha-eun: First project as main writer

 Promoted as healing romance drama, Hometown Cha-Cha-Cha received favorable reviews from domestic and foreign viewers.
 It entered the list of the highest-rated series on cable television history.
 It ranked first place during its entire run for eight weeks, and the last episode achieved 12.665% nationwide rating, with over 3.2 million views.
 Hometown Cha-Cha-Cha became one of Netflix's most-watched non-English television shows.
-According to FlixPatrol, (Note: FlixPatrol is a portal that provide provides VOD charts and streaming ratings worldwide, includes the Netflix charts (Netflix TOP 10 or what is Trending on Netflix), iTunes charts, Amazon Prime charts and HBO charts.
+According to FlixPatrol, (Note: FlixPatrol is a portal that provides VOD charts and streaming ratings worldwide, includes the Netflix charts (Netflix TOP 10 or what is Trending on Netflix), iTunes charts, Amazon Prime charts and HBO charts.
 These charts are based on the official trending or the most popular movies and the most popular TV shows on VOD.
 TOP 10 lists are updated daily.) the series placed number 8th on its global chart.
 It also became one of Netflix's most-watched non-English television shows, and one of its longest-running hits as it spent 16 weeks in global top ten ranking in more than 20 countries.
 It also remained on Netflix's Top 10 Chart for television shows for more than two months from its last episode.